-DC PCSB will use four indicators to measure academic performance for all adult education public charter schools to develop the school's overall tier:
+DC PCSB will use four categories (formerly named indicators) to measure academic performance for all adult education public charter schools to develop each school's overall tier:

-- (1) Student Progress: This indicator captures learning gains of students taking part in either adult basic education (ABE) or English as a second language (ESL) programs.
-Student progress is measured by tests that are valid and reliable for adults and disengaged youth. - (2) Student Achievement: This indicator reflects the rate of students who completed a program of study and earned a secondary credential or a high-level, industry-recognized career and technical education (CTE) certification in child development, medical/nurse assisting, or information technology. - (3) College and Career Readiness: This indicator captures whether students who exit an adult education school are employed or enroll in a postsecondary degree or certification program. - (4) Leading Indicators: This indicator captures the school's attendance rates for its enrolled students and the rate at which it is retaining students at the school.
+- (1) Student Progress: This category captures students' learning gains in either adult basic education (ABE) or English Language Acquisition/English as a second language (ESL) programs.
+Student progress is measured by tests that are valid and reliable for adults and disengaged youth. - (2) Student Achievement: This category reflects the rate of students who completed a program of study and either passed a portion of a secondary credential assessment or earned their secondary credential, or a high-level, industry-recognized career and technical education (CTE) certification in child development, medical/nurse assisting, or information technology. - (3) College and Career Readiness: This category captures whether students who exit an adult education school are employed or enrolled in a postsecondary degree or certification program. - (4) Leading Indicators: This category captures the school's attendance rates and the rate at which it retains students at the school.

-An additional indicator, Mission Specific Goals, assesses aspects of the school program otherwise not captured in the AE PMF.
+An additional, category, Mission Specific Goals, assesses aspects of the school program otherwise not captured in the AE PMF.
 Since each school has a different emphasis and approach to adult learning, some parts of an adult education program may not be fully captured in the common measures above.
 Schools that offer an additional assessment (e.g., the Spanish TABE), offer CTE certifications (e.g., OSHA-10, Microsoft Office Specialist), or performance-based measures may elect to include a mission specific goal on the AE PMF.
 This indicator is not part of the tier but is displayed on the PMF scorecard.